weedge/MultiTalk/README.md

 > - Lip synchronization accuracy:​​ Audio CFG works optimally between 3–5.
 Increase the audio CFG value for better synchronization.
 > - ​​Video clip length:​​ The model was trained on 81-frame videos at 25 FPS.
 For optimal prompt following performance, generate clips at 81 frames.
 Generating up to 201 frames is possible, though longer clips might reduce prompt-following performance.
 > - ​​Long video generation:​​ Audio CFG influences color tone consistency across segments.
 Set this value to 3 to alleviate tonal variations.
+> - Sampling steps: If you want to generate video faster, you can decrease the sampling step to even 10 that will not hurt the lip synchronization accuracy, but affects the motion quality.
+More sampling steps, better visual quality.

 #### 1. Single-Person